gbtec-ag/dependabot-version-property-issue/README.md

 * 5 dependencies available in pom (1 dependency is managed).
 * 5 dependencies were checked.
 * 1 dependency ('spring-boot-dependencies') is checked again but Dependabot believes that a PR is already available (obviously the closed one).

+## checked seventh time (after commit 10a1383)
+* 5 dependencies available in pom (1 dependency is managed).
+* 5 dependencies were checked.
+* 1 dependency ('spring-boot-dependencies') is checked again but Dependabot believes that a PR is already available (obviously the closed one).